 The degree-granting college may decline to give credit for courses not completed satisfactorily by a student.
 The degree-granting college is encouraged to include grades received in courses taken under this articulation agreement in the calculation of the student grade point average.

 In order to effect this agreement, each member college will participate in a collaborative process to establish and maintain an online database of courses to be offered by provider colleges through the collaborative and the equivalent course at each MCO member college.
 The content of this database will be available online to prospective students, as well as to administrators, faculty, advisors, and staff from all member colleges.
 The responsibility of participating colleges will be to maintain current and accurate information in the online database regarding the transferability of courses offered by the provider colleges through the collaborative.
 Each member will identify an official contact at the college to be responsible for providing information on transferability and will ensure that the official contact has regular access to electronic mail and access to the Internet.

 In order to facilitate student enrollment in courses offered by provider colleges through the collaborative, a common tuition structure will be established.
-Tuition rates will be:
+For the Fall 2021 - Summer 2022 academic year, tuition rates will be:

 Tuition rates will be reviewed periodically by the MCO staff and the Michigan Community College Business Officers Association; recommendations for revision will be forwarded to the MCO Advisory Board as appropriate.